While crossing the rough sea of life, unexpected accidents, bad luck, deadly illnesses, and disasters can sometimes make you feel, "It can't be true!"

 On a closer look, the wave on the right is beyond the ridge of water.
 It is more distant but much higher than the wave on the left.

-By the way, why did Aomi capsize so many times in the Southern hemisphere?
-Why is the southern sea, so rough?
+Why did Aomi capsize many times in the Southern hemisphere?
+Why is the southern sea, very rough?

 Cape Horn, regarded as the southernmost of South America, had been widely feared as a most dangerous and terrible spot for sailors since the Age of Discovery.
 Why?